casper-ecosystem/cep-78-enhanced-nft/README.md

     A setting allowing for mutability of metadata.
 This is only available when using the ordinal identification mode, as the hash mode depends on immutability for identification.
 In this instance, despite ordinal identification, the 0 represents immutable metadata.

-The session arguments match the available modalities as listed in the main [README](https://github.com/casper-ecosystem/cep-78-enhanced-nft).
+The session arguments match the available modalities as listed in this [README](https://github.com/casper-ecosystem/cep-78-enhanced-nft).

 <details>
 <summary><b>Casper client command without comments</b></summary>